matthew-brett/dyneweb/research/cv.rst

 There are five threads to my work:

 #.
-Training in neurology to registrar level
+Training in neurology to registrar level;
 #.
-Research on brain basis of movement planning and performance
+Research on brain basis of movement planning and performance;
 #.
-Research, teaching and consulting on brain imaging methods
+Research, teaching and consulting on brain imaging methods;
 #.
-Development of open-source software for imaging methods
+Development of open-source software for brain imaging;
 #.
-Teaching scientific computing
+Teaching statistical and scientific computing.

 Training in neurology
 =====================

 I trained in neurology at: Cambridge; St Bartholomew's hospital; The National Hospital for Neurology; Oxford and the Hammersmith Hospital.
-I had a National Training Number to continue training to consultant level but gave this up to continue research.

 Research on movement
 ====================